slidingsoul/yt-to-mp3/README.md

 2. Checks if it matches a valid YouTube watch URL
 3. Extracts the video ID from the `v=` parameter
 4. Opens the MP3 converter in a new tab
-5. Uses `sessionStorage` to prevent multiple tabs from opening on refresh

 ## 🔍 Supported URL Format